Originally published on 04/16/2020

 In essence, it’s entirely possible for you to incorporate the aerial hammock into your usual yoga routine or sequences.
 You would simply perform the same poses you do on a yoga mat, except using the hammock which is suspended from the ceiling.

 There are a lot of articles, and vlogs across the internet that could help you adjust to this.
 Poses such as Butterfly, Sphinx, and Lotus can also be done with the aerial hammock.
 You can always start small, it’s not necessarily about performing the flying spider pose from the get-go.

 Best Yoga Prop

-The purpose of the hammock is to help you improve flexibility and build strength, while allowing you to do more challenging poses without added pressure on your shoulders, spine, or head.
+The purpose of the hammock is to help you improve flexibility and build strength while allowing you to do more challenging poses without added pressure on your shoulders, spine, or head.
 Many dedicated Iyengar students and teachers alike, use and trust the Gravotonics Yoga Hammocks to assist with correct alignment.

 If you already practice yoga, you may be surprised how well the yoga hammock fits in with your routine.
 You will certainly notice the benefits!

 Explore Deeper Flexibility

 It’s no doubt that the practice of yoga helps a lot in improving one’s flexibility.
 In fact, a good number of people do yoga for the purpose of improving this.
 Though it might be challenging at first, the payoff, in the end, makes it all worth it.